Reduced density matrix approach to one-dimensional ultracold bosonic systems: Results

 In Fig.~\ref{figure:ground_state_energy_tonks} we plot the ground state energy, $\mathcal{E}$, of the $N=5$ system as a function of the interaction strength $g_{\mathsf{1D}}$, with the dash-dotted red line indicating the energy of the equivalent TG state, i.e., $\mathcal{E}=12.5$.
 Moreover, we demonstrate the extent to which the 2-RDM captures the `fermionisation' of the boson system at large interaction strengths, which is manifest in the pair correlation function reducing to zero at the origin, $\sigma(z,0)\sim 0$ in the limit that $z\to 0$, where

 In the inset, $\sigma(z,0)$ is plotted as a function of $z$ for the 2-RDM method at $g_{\mathsf{1D}}=50$ and the TG gas.
 It is evident that the fermionisation is well-captured, as indicated by the suppression of $\sigma(z,0)$ at $z=0$ in the inset, and the convergence of the ground-state energy via the 2-RDM method to the TG limit.
-The limitations, in both cases, is a consequence of the choice of basis (which does not accurately capture the cusp in the wavefunction that is apparent due to the Dirac-$\delta$ interaction) and the finite basis rank.
+The limitations, in both cases, are a consequence of the choice of basis (which does not accurately capture the cusp in the wavefunction that is apparent due to the Dirac $\delta$-function interaction) and the finite basis rank.
+This basis set limitation will also naturally result in poorer estimates of the energy in strongly interacting regimes, yet this is expected to be small even in this basis, as demonstrated in Fig.~\ref{figure:ground_state_energy}.